AdobeDocs/commerce-operations.en/help/installation/system-requirements.md

 Storefront and Admin:

--  Microsoft Edge, latest and previous major version
+-  Microsoft Edge (latest and previous major version)
--  Firefox latest, latest and previous major version (any operating system)
+-  Firefox (latest and previous major version; any operating system)
--  Chrome latest, latest and previous major version (any operating system)
+-  Chrome (latest and previous major version; any operating system)
--  Safari latest, latest and previous major version (Mac OS only)
+-  Safari (latest and previous major version; macOS only)
 -  Safari Mobile for iPad 2, iPad Mini, iPad with Retina Display (iOS 12 or later), for desktop storefront
 -  Safari Mobile for iPhone 6 or later; iOS 12 or later, for mobile storefront
--  Chrome for mobile, latest and previous major version (Android 4 or later) for mobile storefront
+-  Chrome for mobile (latest and previous major version [Android 4 or later] for mobile storefront)

 ### Xdebug